 The CPB is a technical agency that makes economic and budget forecasts.
 The originality of the Dutch approach is that it evaluates the budgetary implications of political party programs before elections.
-After the election, the parties that form a coalition work out a binding medium-term program for the duration of the legislature.
-This program is evaluated by the CPB, taking into account its own macroeconomic projections.
+After the election, the parties that form a coalition work out a medium-term program for the duration of the legislature, which is evaluated by the CPB, taking into account its macroeconomic projections.
 Then, as annual budgets are being prepared (preparations start two years ahead), the Ministry Finance relies exclusively of CPB forecasts and medium-term projections.
-As a highly respected neutral agency, the CPB thus takes the responsibility for macroeconomic and budget forecasts out of political hands.
+As a highly respected neutral agency, the CPB thus takes the responsibility for forecasts out of political hands.